Nearest Neighbor Sampling of Point Sets using Rays: Introduction

 \subsection{Related work}

-In Integral Geometry, one uses the probability of intersection of affine subspaces of different dimensions with the target data manifold to deduce information about the manifold.
-The interaction information obtained from the ``sensing'' affine subspaces is binary: yes or no; i.e., $X=\{0,1\}$.
-One thus has a counting problem: how frequently will rays intersect with the data manifold.
-From these probabilities, one may extract geometrical information about the manifold; see e.g., \cite{hadwiger2013vorlesungen}.
-Nevertheless, this approach may be inefficient in practice.
+In this section, we provide a more detailed discussion of the existing literature to contextualize our approach.

-One may further consider integrating certain information gathered along rays.
-The Radon transform is a classic example where a local density is integrated along each ray.
+\paragraph{Integral geometry} In the field of Integral Geometry \cite{santalo2004integral}, one uses the probability of intersection of affine subspaces of different dimensions with the target data manifold to deduce information about the manifold itself.
+For example, in the classic problem of Buffon's needle, one determines the length of a dropped needle by investigating the probability of intersections with strips on a floor.
+Similarly, Crofton's formula connects the length of a $2$D plane curve with the expected number of intersections with random lines.
+In these cases, the interaction information obtained from the ``sensing'' affine subspaces is binary: yes or no. One thus has a counting problem: how frequently affine subspaces intersect with the data manifold.
+From these probabilities, geometric information about the manifold can be extracted, relying on a duality between the dimensions of the ``sensing'' subspaces and the Hausdorff dimensions of the data set; see e.g., \cite{hadwiger1957vorlesungen, klain1997introduction}.
+Nevertheless, such approaches may be inefficient in practical computations.

-Our idea is to add additional dimensions to record information about the data.
-For example, along a ray, we may store the distance to the closest point in the data.
-One can draw an analogy to seismic imaging, where designated points on each ray correspond to geophones that record the first arrival time of waves from known sources.
-One difference is that in seismic imaging, the sensor arrays typically lie on top of the domain of interest---in RaySense, the sensors are placed on rays that penetrate the ambient space.
+Our idea of using rays is perhaps most-closely related to the X-ray transform, which coincides with the Radon Transform in 2D \cite{Natterer:computerized_tomography_siambook}.
+In an X-ray transform, one integrates a given real-valued function defined in $\mathbb{R}^d$ along lines, while in the Radon transform, one integrates the given function restricted on hyperplanes of $\mathbb{R}^d$.

-Abstractly speaking, RaySense is about the mapping of a set of randomly selected rays to some space $X$ that is used to record information about the data.
-Correspondingly, one designs functions on $X$ to extract information.
-In RaySense, we propose the use of nearest neighbor information.
+We advocate using lines (rays) to record information about the underlying data along each ray, instead of accumulating a scalar or binary ``yes/no'' information over each rays.
+In this paper, we collect points in the data set closest to the points on the rays, along with the values of some function at those points.
+With such data, we can compute approximate line integrals and relate our method to the X-ray transform.